 Next to consider is where to keep the checklists and records.
-In regards to HR in general, there is often a lot of documents involved.
-A simple filing structure would like this:
+In regards to HR in general, there are often a lot of documents involved.
+A simple filing structure would be like this:

 Not sure what you need to include?
-Download the FREE Onboarding Checklist to get you started.
-Each business is slightly different so use this checklist as a guide and customise the steps to your requirements.
+Download the FREE Onboarding Checklist to get started.
+Each business is slightly different, so use this checklist as a guide and customise the steps to your requirements.
 Think in terms of the pre-arrival planning and expectations for the first few months.

 For your onboarding process to be successful, remember these key points: